Free SEN teaching topic worksheets

-As with anything in SEND education there is no one size fits all approach.
-There is a solid research base for this and in my experience they are well worth the effort to create, adapt, modify and use.
+As with anything in SEND education, there is no one size fits all approach.
+There is a solid research base for using visual supports in the classroom with autistic children.
+In my experience, they are well worth the effort to create, adapt, modify and use.
 They are there as a support tool.
 If your child is not responding well to them after a couple of months don’t force the issue, try something else.
-This book provides further reading around using visuals with autistic children.
+This book provides further reading about using visuals with autistic children.

-There are many examples of these online, generally they fall into these categories.
+There are many examples of visual supports being used in the classroom online, generally, they fall into the following categories.
 I would love to hear your success stories in the comments.
 Please share if you enjoyed this post.

 Visual Schedules